 Camí de Ronda

-In addition, if you are looking for a multi-day designed hike, you can also take a look at the local company Cami de Ronda which provides 2 or 3-day lineal routes and a circular route from Girona.
+In addition, if you are looking for a multi-day designed hike, you can also take a look at the local company Cami de Ronda, which provides 2 or 3-day linear routes and a circular route from Girona.
 They will also provide maps, luggage transfer, and support.

 The Best Costa Brava Day Hikes

-However, if you are just looking for a few great day hikes, here are my 5 favorites, that provide a variety of views and terrains.
+However, if you are just looking for a few great day hikes, here are my five favorites that provide a variety of views and terrains, including charming fishing villages along the coastline.
 These times and details are based on my own walks when I did the entire Cami de Ronda trail from Blanes to Portbou.

 Costa Brava Day Hike 1: Sant Feliu de Guixols to Palamós